AsifBrohi/DE_youtube_api/README.md

 JOIN  `youtube-api-388114.youtube_api.dimension_title` d on f.title_id = d.title_id
 ;
 ```

-Created a table which is going to be used for the dashboard
+**Created a table using SQL script which will be used for analytics in Google Data Studio**

 ```sql
 CREATE OR REPLACE TABLE `youtube-api-388114.youtube_api.tbl_analytics` as ( SELECT